 - In Sinclair Lewis' It Can't Happen Here, Windrip's regime quickly and brutally suppresses dissent once he takes power.
 After Windrip goes into exile and Saranson is assassinated, Haik's regime is even worse.

 - The world during the latter half of the Tribulation in the Left Behind series became this after Nicolae Carpathia was "resurrected" and declared himself god over all the earth.
 Citizens were required to bear the Mark of the Beast and to bow down before Carpathia's image three times a day or face punishment, which includes death.
-Sometimes citizens who do end up getting the mark also become executed.
+Sometimes citizens who do end up getting the mark are executed anyway.
 All religions except for Carpathianism were illegal to practice, and rebels that didn't align themselves with either God or Carpathia were also killed.
 Dissenters and critics against Carpathia's authority, even with the slightest infractions such as staring nervously at him and not addressing him by his proper title, were dealt very harshly.

 - In the Twilight Zone episode "The Mirror", a South American revolutionary, modeled on Fidel Castro, overthrows a dictator.
 The dictator tells him that his mirror "shows him his enemies."
-The revolutionary, looking in it through the course of the episode sees his former compatriots and kills them off.
+The revolutionary, looking in it through the course of the episode, sees his former compatriots and kills them off.
 He's finally left alone, and just sees himself in the mirror; then, realizing the significance, he kills himself.
 It's left up to the audience to decide whether the mirror was really cursed or if it was all part of the dictator's paranoia.

-- Doctor Who actually had an episode titled "The Reign Of Terror".
-It was set during the Reign of Terror.
+- Doctor Who actually had a serial titled The Reign Of Terror.
+Set during the Reign of Terror.

 - As did The Time Tunnel.

 - Given that it was blatantly based on The French Revolution, it's not surprising that this ends up happening to the country of Montaigne in 7th Sea's metaplot.